IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 **getUtteranceEndTime()** is used to get the utterance end time in the overall audio conversation.
 It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.

 **getUtteranceWordsSpeakers()** is used to obtain the speaker ids present in a finalized utterance.
 It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
 It returns a list of int32 values.
-For more details, read [here](https://console.bluemix.net/docs/services/speech-to-text/output.html#speaker_labels).
+For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#speaker_labels).

-**getUtteranceWordsSpeakersConfidences()** is used to obtain the confidence score for the speacker ids present in a finalized utterance.
+**getUtteranceWordsSpeakersConfidences()** is used to obtain the confidence score for the speaker ids present in a finalized utterance.
 It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
 It returns a list of float64 values.

 **getKeywordsSpottingResults()** is used to obtain the result of certain keywords to be spotted in the given audio conversation.
 It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
 It returns a `map<rstring, list<map<rstring, float64>>>`.
 This map contains all the rstring matching keywords as its keys.
 For every such key, it will hold a list containing another map which will have an rstring key and a float64 value.
 In this inner map, it will have these as keys along with their corresponding values: `start_time, end_time and confidence`.
-For more details, read [here](https://console.bluemix.net/docs/services/speech-to-text/output.html#keyword_spotting).
+For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#keyword_spotting).

 ## Using customized Language Model (LM) and Acoustic Model (AM) in the WatsonSTT operator
 In addition to using the base language model provided by the IBM Watson STT service, users can do their own customization for Language model (LM) and Acoustic Model (AM).
 This will help to increase the transcription accuracy by reducing the word error rate (WER).
 This can be done via the published tools and techniques supported by the IBM Watson STT service.
 After completing the customization, users can obtain the customization ids for their custom LM and AM and pass them to the WatsonSTT operator via the following parameters.